-These oscillating shapes are reminiscent of the oscillating crack path observed in thermal loading (Adda-Bedia and Amar 1996; Ronsin et al. 1995; Yang and Ravi-Chandar 2001; Yuse and Sano 1993) when a hot glass strip is dipped in cold water.
+These oscillating shapes are reminiscent of the oscillating crack path observed in thermal loading [56, 57, 58, 59] when a hot glass strip is dipped in cold water.
 If the dipping speed is high enough that thermal diffusion does not have time to operate, thermal stresses develop and the plate fractures.
-Depending on the speed, a straight crack path may become unstable and an oscillating path develops.
-But the mechanism is clearly very different from the tearing configurations in this review.
-A more similar phenomenon is observed in the wake of a cylinder in a layer of visco-elastic fluid (Gladden and Belmonte 2007) which may behave like an oscillating fracture.
+Depending on the speed, a straight crack path becomes unstable and an oscillating path develops.
+But the mechanism is clearly very different.
+A more similar phenomenon is observed in the wake of a cylinder in a layer of visco-elastic fluid [60] which may behave like an oscillating fracture.

-Experiments Audoly et al. (2005), Ghatak and Mahadevan (2003), Reis et al. (2008), Roman et al. (2003) have revealed striking features of this phenomenon: the crack path is independent of the the speed of the tool (as long as it stays much smaller than the typical dynamic fracture speed), it is independent on the geometry of the clamping conditions (which may be close or far away from the tool path).
+Experiments [51, 52, 53] have revealed striking features of this phenomenon: the crack path is independent of the the speed of the tool (as long as it stays much smaller than the typical dynamic fracture speed), it is independent on the geometry of the clamping conditions (which may be close or far away from the tool path).
 The amplitude and wavelength are observed to be proportional to the width of the tool, on a large range of scale.
-The amplitude to wavelength ratio depends weakly on the shape of the object.
-These observations break down when the tool width becomes comparable to the thickness of the sheet: for thin enough tools, the oscillations disappear through a discontinuous transition (Roman et al. 2003), or even in the case of relatively large width to thickness ratio when the tool is strongly inclined (Reis et al. 2008).
+The amplitude to wavelength ratio depends very weakly on the shape of the object.
+These observations beak down when the tool becomes comparable to the thickness of the sheet: for thin enough tools, the oscillations diseappear through a discontinuous transition [51], or when the tool is strongly inclined [55].
 The inextensible fabric model gives some interesting predictions for this phenomenon.
-We first define the convex hull of the crack path, which can be seen as the reunion of "flaps" (Figs. 10, 11) and is again the zone where outof-plane displacements of the plate are possible.
+We first define the convex hull of the crack path, which can be seen as the reunion of "flaps" (figure 1.12) and is again the zone where out-of-plane displacements of the plate are possible.
 The blunt tool must therefore always entirely lie in this area.
-When the object touches (and pushes) the convex hull boundary front, the crack must therefore propagate so that the convex hull extends and still includes the tool.
-It is easier to consider the rather artificial situation in Fig. 11 where the object is drawn small compared to the amplitude of the oscillations.
-The boundary of the convex hull is a line
+When the object touches (and pushes) the convex hull boundary front, the crack must therefore propagate so that the convex hull extends.
+It is easier to consider the rather artificial situation in figure 1.12 where the object is drawn very small compared to the amplitude of the oscillations.
+The boundary of the convex hull is a line (drawn in yellow) that joins the crack tip to the point T of tangency.
+Suppose that